amnn/typed-geomlab-report/report.md

 \subsection{Circular Unification}

 Recursive types can occur even without recursive definitions, this section will show an expression that does this, and the solution, in the form of Huet's circular unification algorithm.

+\section{Type Errors}\label{sec:errors}

+\subsection{Source Mapping}

+Explaining the system used to annotate AST nodes with source locations.

+\subsection{Unwinding}

+The technique used to annotate exceptions with relevant AST locations as they travel back up through the stack.

+\subsection{Formatting}

+Converting chains of locations into a formatted error message.
+Talk about how to treat pairs of nested annotations that share the same location.
+(The outer one refers to the location as a child in its parent, the inner one refers to the element at that location as a parent).

 \section{Related Work}